Ahmadk-g/Codeinsitute-PP1/README.md

 ![Responsice Mockup](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/screenshots/am-i-responsive.png)

+ ## Design

+ ### Fonts
+  - The font utilized for headers is 'Oswald'.
+  - The font used for the rest of the body text is 'Chakra Petch'.
+  - "Sans Serif is designated as a backup font in case the chosen font fails to load correctly."

+ ### Color Scheme
+  - Idea of making a gradient background was influenced from [Hostinger tutorials](https://www.hostinger.com/tutorials/website-color-schemes#:~:text=Blue%20Shades%20and%20White,white%20gradient%20as%20the%20background.)
+  - The color theme of the website was influenced by the Hero image and the Favicon.
+The base background color is #4024df.
+  - Color of text varies between black (#1f1f1f) when there is a light background and white (#d5d5d5) when there is a darker background.
+  - The background colors of buttons consist of various shades of purple, transitioning to a lighter shade when hovered over.

 ## Features

 Our website includes various features that enhance its usability and promote a friendly user experience to help you navigate through our vision.